How to boost my child's immune system

 Here are some top tips to help keep your toddler's immune system supported:

 - The digestive system is responsible for a large percentage of your toddler’s immune function – in fact up to 80% of the body’s immune cells are found here.
-It is therefore very important to keep the digestive system functioning well.
+It is therefore very important to keep their digestive system functioning well.

-Ensure your toddler is getting a healthy diet consisting of a variety of fresh foods.
-Include a colourful variety of fresh fruits and vegetables as well as essential fats and oils from fish, tuna, eggs and seeds;
+- Ensure your toddler is getting a healthy diet consisting of a variety of fresh foods.
+Include a colourful variety of fresh fruits and vegetables as well as essential fats and oils from fish, eggs and seeds;

-Include foods rich in vitamin C. Vitamin C is an important nutrient which supports your toddler’s immune system – green leafy vegetables, citrus fruits, kiwi fruit and strawberries are all great sources of vitamin C;
+- Include foods rich in vitamin C. Vitamin C is an important nutrient which supports your toddler’s immune system – green leafy vegetables, citrus fruits, kiwi fruit and strawberries are all great sources of vitamin C;